ik-izz/newswire/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Features
+## Description

 Vngle's mission is to amplify various angles of grassroots coverage.\
 This App is targetted specifically for news editors and reporters.
-After you install and launch the app, you will be able to share, manage your stories as well as intercat with other people's stories.
+After you install and launch the app, you will be able to share, edit and manage your stories as well as intercat with other people's stories.

 ## Contribute

 - Source Code: [https://github.com/ik-izz/newswire](https://github.com/ik-izz/newswire)

+## Credits

+- Israel Klein, CMS Intern, [github](https://github.com/ik-izz)
+- Robert Quartey, CMS Intern, [github](https://github.com/Robertquartey7)
+- Muzaffar Mukhitdinov, CMS Intern, [github](https://github.com/nolimitmuzaffar)
+- Kenneth Chen, CTO Vngle, [github](https://github.com/efeichen)

 ## Support